DJChaos42/iSV-Player-Statues/README.md

 **Q9:** Can you add me to the pack?

 **A9:** Outside of a few exceptions, only members of the iSV server will be added to the pack.
 If you are already a member of the server, you can make a request in the _iSV Statue Resource Pack Project_ channel of the iSV Discord to be added to the pack.

-## Notes:
-- The statues require either Optifine, CIT Resewn, or Chime in order to display properly.
-- **If you use the MoreCulling mod, disable the Custom Item Frame Renderer or statues in item frames won't be displayed.**
-- The pack removes the carved pumpkin overlay for optimal comfort in case you choose to wear a statue on your head.
-- The statues can't be placed down normally, as CIT and Chime do not support adding block models.
-Instead, you can place them in item frames for a similar effect.
-  - **iSV SMP members:** Check the **Server-Side Plugins and Datapacks** section of the iSV server rule book for info on making item frames invisible.